caiovigo/academic_website/content/teaching/_index.md

 #   weight = 1
 +++

-Use the left menus to access the course materials.
+Use the left menu to access the course materials.
 The following courses/semesters are available:

 * **Econ 526 - Introduction to Econometrics (Fall 2018)**